 - From the defense side, there are joint operations between the two forces.
 When it comes to counter terrorism, Australia has been providing assistance to the Indonesian police.
 Indonesia has been relatively successful in dealing with terrorist threats in the past few years.

-- The key homework for the Indonesia-Australia bilateral relationship is the people to people relations.
+- The key homework for the Indonesia-Australia bilateral relationship is the people-to-people relations.
 Many Indonesians study in Australia because of the high quality education system.
 Hence, we need more Australians to visit Indonesia in order to study Indonesian culture, as it will help fabricating a mutual understanding between Indonesia and Australia.

 The conference did not only cover serious matters.
 There was also fruitful discussion about culture and contemporary issues.
 Since the delegates are emerging leaders from a range of fields—from bureaucrat, journalist, business, academia to social enterprise—the topics discussed were interesting.
 The communication got more interesting when a few Australian friends showed off their Indonesian language skill.
 We also had a pitching session for a project that could tighten the bilateral relationship between countries.

 During this trip, I managed to produce articles about the conference, green area and culinary in Melbourne.
-Other than that, I also fabricated an ultimate masterpiece: semi documentary story about startup ecosystem in Melbourne.
+Other than that, I also fabricated an ultimate masterpiece: semi documentary story about the startup ecosystem in Melbourne.

 One of the startups covered in my story was an application named “Passel”, a means for the locals to earn money by delivering products that are purchased online by their neighbor.
 The founder of this startup is Marshall Hughes.
 Prior to building his own startup, he has worked in the cargo and logistic company for 20 years.

-Marshall found the fact that annually, the value of online shopping cart abandoned is on the rise.
+Marshall found that annually, the value of online shopping cart abandoned is on the rise.
 It is worth up to 4 trillion USD and only 27 percent of transactions are actually paid by the buyer.
 Among other reasons, it happens because of the high cost of shipping, unclear information of shipping cost and the slow delivery time.
 Marshall then decided to build a startup, which rely on neighbors.
 He guarantees the goods ordered through internet to arrive within 3 hours after the purchase.
-He invited one of his friends, Julian Kelabora to be the co-founder of Passel and used his personal savings to establish the company.
+He invited one of his friends, Julian Kelabora, to be the co-founder of Passel and used his personal savings to establish the company.

 In the first weeks of launch, one store in the Richmond area named “Pookipoiga” welcomed his idea.
 Every goods purchased at Pookipoiga online shop can be delivered by Passel.
 Marshall and Julian met the owner of Pookipoiga, Shree in the startup networking event.